QaisAlkhateeb/QKhateeb.AbpIO.Posts/ContributerPatternInAbpIO.md

 # Summerize

-Contributor pattern can be a greate tool to implement extensibility in your modules, by applying Contributor Pattern you can offer a easy way to build rich components getting the benfites of other modules contributions.
+The Contributor pattern is a powerful tool for implementing extensibility in your modules.
+By applying the Contributor Pattern, you can easily build rich, modular components that benefit from contributions from other modules.

 The link of the example source code [Source Code](https://github.com/QaisAlkhateeb/QKhateeb.AbpIO.Posts/tree/master/Example)